Story Grid Services

 - Fine-tuning your understanding of the different points of view and knowing when, why, and how to use one versus another.

-In addition to being a Story Grid Certified editor, I have taught college writing (academic and creative), worked as a technical writer and editor, and have been a longtime member of a creative writers group that has explored traditional and self-publishing in depth.
+In addition to being a Story Grid Certified editor, I taught college writing (academic and creative) for 7 years, worked as a technical writer and editor for 6 years, and have been a longtime member of a creative writers group.
+When my editing schedule allows, I like to help students and their families.
 How can I help you, today?

 "Writing a first draft is like trying to build a car and race it at the same time."